bigscience-workshop/petals/README.md

 🔒 This does not allow others to run custom code on your computer.
 Learn more about security [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).

-💬 If you have any issues or feedback, please join [our Discord server](https://discord.gg/D9MwApKgWa)!
+💬 If you have any issues or feedback, let us know on [our Discord server](https://discord.gg/D9MwApKgWa)!

 ### Check out examples, tutorials, and more